Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 In 2 Cor.
 8:4, Paul praised the Macedonian churches highly because they were eager to share in the service (diakonia) of giving money to the impoverished churches in Judea.
 And Paul again calls giving money a service (diakonia) (2 Cor.
 9:1).
 Money is very practical.

 In Eph.
-4:12 Paul says that God gave the gifts of apostles, prophets, evangelists, pastors and teachers to equip the saints (believers in Jesus who makes them holy) for the works of service (diakonia).
+4:12 Paul says that God gave the ministry gifts of apostles, prophets, evangelists, teaching pastors to equip the saints (believers in Jesus, and he makes them holy) for the works of service (diakonia).
 Serving is just working or doing good works that God prepared beforehand for us to do.

 Finally, even angels perform service (diakonia) to those who are shall inherit salvation (Heb.
 1:14).